-Pursuant to Section 204 of the Act read with Rule 9 of Companies(Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
-Bhandari and Associates, Company Secretaries in Practice, Mumbai to undertake the Secretarial Audit of the Company for the financial year ended March 31, 2020.
+Pursuant to Section 204 of the Act read with Rule 9 of Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
+Vinod Kothari and Company, Practicing Company Secretaries, Mumbai to undertake the Secretarial Audit of the Company for the financial year ended March 31, 2021.
 The Secretarial Audit Report forms part of this Board's Report as Annexure II.
 The Company has provided all assistance and facilities to the Secretarial Auditors for conducting their audit.

-There were no qualifications or observations, or other remarks made by the Secretarial Auditors for the financial year ended March 31, 2020.
+There were no qualifications or observations, or other remarks made by the Secretarial Auditors for the financial year ended March 31, 2021.
 Hence the disclosure under Section 134(3)(f)(ii) of the Act is not applicable.